marcelacastano/PyTravel/junk/README.md

-# This folder contains files that ended up not beingused in the making of the project
+# This folder contains files that ended up not being used in the making of the project